dongmeic/MPO_Data_Portal/TrafficCountData/ODOT_Counts/README.md

 ## Source data

-Data are provided by Josh Lucas (Traffic Data Analyst, Josh.lucas@odot.state.or.us).
+Data are provided by ODOT.

 ## Dashboard update